Jim Cantore

+Early life

+Cantore was born on February 16, 1964 in Beacon Falls, Connecticut.
+He is of Italian descent.
+His passion for weather developed during the Great Blizzard of 1978, and his father motivated him to further pursue a career in meteorology.
+Growing up, he lived in White River Junction, Vermont, and attended Hartford High School, where he graduated in 1982.

 Career

-A native of Beacon Falls, Connecticut, who was raised in White River Junction, Vermont, Cantore graduated from Lyndon State College in 1986.
+Cantore graduated from Lyndon State College in 1986.
 The Weather Channel gave him his first job out of college in July of that year and he has worked there ever since.
 Cantore has become one of the best-known meteorologists on American television.
-Algis Laukaitis of the Lincoln (Nebraska) Journal Star referred to Cantore as the "rock star of meteorologists".
+Algis Laukaitis of the Lincoln Journal Star referred to Cantore as the "rock star of meteorologists".

 Cantore has been lauded for his ability to "break down" complicated weather events into terms the average viewer can understand.
 Cantore is often selected to go to report on severe weather events.
 Since the ratings for the Weather Channel increase during these events, Cantore has become a recognizable figure.
 In particular, viewers' association of Cantore's presence with incoming or in-progress severe weather events became so strong that the Weather Channel lampooned it in a one-minute 2011 commercial spot in which Cantore goes on a beach vacation, panicking nearby beachgoers and locals who take his presence as an ominous sign.

-Though he is best known for his live field coverage of major weather events (such as Hurricanes Andrew, Bonnie, Mitch, Floyd, Isabel, Katrina, Rita, Ike, Gustav, Irene, Sandy, Matthew, Irma, Dorian, Isaias, Laura, Ian, Idalia, Francine, Helene, and Milton), his contributions go well beyond severe weather field reporting.
+Though he is best known for his live field coverage of major weather events (such as Hurricanes Andrew, Bonnie, Mitch, Floyd, Isabel, Katrina, Rita, Ike, Gustav, Irene, Sandy, Matthew, Irma, Michael, Dorian, Isaias, Laura, Ian, Idalia, Francine, Helene, and Milton), his contributions go well beyond severe weather field reporting.
 His early work at TWC included developing the audience's favorite Fall Foliage Forecast.
 He has reported on events such as the Space Shuttle Discovery launch, the "Winter X Games," PGA tournaments, NFL games, and more.

 Cantore is a member of both the National Weather Association and the American Meteorological Society.
 He holds the AMS Television Seal of Approval.
 He also received the NOAA-David S. Johnson Award in 2003 for his innovative use of environmental satellite technology.

 Aside from live reporting for TWC, Cantore also serves as the narrator on the TWC series Storm Stories.
 He also narrates Local On The 8s (excluding the national version).

 He was featured at the beginning of the ECHL's Stockton Thunder entrance video saying "Hello, this is meteorologist Jim Cantore from the Weather Channel; a special weather advisory has been issued for the Central Valley—a 100% chance of thunder."

 During NBCUniversal's ownership of The Weather Channel from 2008 to 2018, Cantore occasionally filled in for Al Roker on The Today Show.
 He was also in London hosting weather segments for NBC during the 2012 Summer Olympics.